 About Olympia Archaeological Museum

-Olympia Archaeological Museum is a museum focused on the Ancient Greek site of Olympia, which is located nearby.
-A major Greek city and the place of origin of the Olympic Games, Olympia was dedicated to Zeus and has been extensively excavated.
+Olympia Archaeological Museum is one of Greece’s principal museums.
+It focuses on and is located near the Ancient Greek site of Olympia.
+A major Greek city and the place of origin of the Olympic Games, Olympia was dedicated to Zeus and has since been extensively excavated.